-The items in the Council's Balance Sheet at 31st March 2024 for which there is a significant risk of material adjustment in the forthcoming year are as follows:
+The items in the Council's Balance Sheet at 31st March 2025 for which there is a significant risk of material adjustment in the forthcoming year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £0.033m for every year that useful lives have to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £0.039m for every year that useful lives have to be reduced.
 Pension Scheme Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used; the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged by Nottinghamshire County Council and assurance is placed on the use of these qualified professionals to provide expert advice about the assumptions to be applied.
-The ongoing impact of the pandemic has created uncertainty surrounding illiquid asset values.
-As such, the Pension Fund property and infrastructure allocations as at 31 March 2024 are difficult to value according to preferred accounting policy.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% decrease in the discount rate assumption would result in an increase in the pension liability of £2.199m and a 1 year reduction in mortality would result in a decrease of £5.671m.
+For instance, a 0.1% decrease in the discount rate assumption would result in an increase in the pension liability of £1.810m and a 1 year reduction in mortality would result in a decrease of £4.614m.
 However, the assumptions interact in complex ways.
-During 2023/24, the Council's actuary advised that the net pension liability had decreased by £2.251m For the 2023/24 Statement of Accounts, the actuary has advised that a rate of 4.9% is appropriate.
-Application of this rate has resulted in a decrease in liabilities measured at today's prices of £2.956m, adjusted for by an increase in actuarial losses recognised for the year in the Comprehensive Income and Expenditure Statement in the Other Comprehensive Income and Expenditure part of the statement.
+During 2024/25, the Council's actuary advised that the net pension liability had decreased by £0.807m When a net pension asset is calculated, there is a restriction on the recognition of that asset to the estimated future benefit from that asset in reduced pension contributions.
+The calculation of this net pension asset ceiling is also subject to actuarial assumptions For the 2024/25 Statement of Accounts, the actuary has advised that a rate of 5.8% is appropriate.
+Application of this rate has resulted in a decrease in liabilities measured at today's prices of £0.172m, adjusted for by an increase in actuarial losses recognised for the year in the Comprehensive Income and Expenditure